StateSmith/StateSmith-examples/embedded-solar-1/tutorial.md

 SOLAR_STATS_2 --> SOLAR_STATS_1: UP
 ```

-But it is often best to just be explicit if we know what we want:
+or we can be explicit if we already know what we want:

 ```plantuml
 SOLAR_STATS_1 -down-> SOLAR_STATS_2: DOWN